swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Usage
 *****

 There are 3 VMC views available.
-They are all subclasses of Django's ListView so in addition to the specific VMC capabilities described below, all ListView's capabilities are still available to you.
+All are subclasses of Django's ListView so in addition to the specific VMC capabilities described below, all ListView's capabilities are still available to you.

 View Options
 ------------

-**EvenVMCView**

-Spreads your data across the number of columns you specify, keeping the columns pretty much the same length.
+**EvenVMCView** - Spreads your data across the number of columns you specify, keeping the columns pretty much the same length.

 |evenview|

-**CriteriaVMCView**

-You provide a list of functions, one per column.
+**CriteriaVMCView** - You provide a list of functions, one per column.
 VMC uses these to determine in which column an item should be placed.

 |criteriaview|

-**DefinedVMCView**

-You already have the columns you want displayed.
+**DefinedVMCView** - You already have the columns you want displayed.
 You provide the column list and VMC does the rest.

 |definedview|